Fall Show

 • If you are in a show at your school at the same time, fantastic!
 Congratulations!
 You need to make sure you are communicating our rehearsals as a conflict with them understanding that you committed to our show already.
 You are responsible for working out a compromise if our rehearsals are at the same time.
 If your directors/instructors would like to speak with us, we are happy to chat and work with them.

-When and where is the show?
+When and where is the fall show?

 Okay, I'm in!
 How do I audition?

-Auditioning for a Fall show is different from a TCOE Summer Show.
+Auditioning for a fall show is different from a TCOE summer show.
 There will still be a singing, acting and dance audition…but:

 • All students perform the same audition song and dialogue.
 This is called a cattle call audition.
 We will provide you with the song selection and dialogue excerpt from the fall show material for you to perform at auditions.